JohnnyFee/johnnyfee.github.io/source/_posts/2014-09-24-angular-directive.md

     ...
 ```

 The directive transcludes the entire element (`transclude: 'element'`).
-We provide a compile function, which gives us access to the <span class="strong">**transclusion**</span> function, which returns the link function, where we `$watch` the `if` attribute expression.
+We provide a compile function, which gives us access to the **transclusion** function, which returns the link function, where we `$watch` the `if` attribute expression.

 We use `$watch` rather than `$observe` here because the `if` attribute should contain an expression to be evaluated rather than a string to be interpolated.

 When the expression changes, we tidy up the scope and child element, if they exist.
 This is important to ensure that we don't have any memory leaks.
-If the expression evaluates to `true`, we create a new child scope and then use it with the <span class="strong">**transclusion**</span> function to clone a new copy of the transcluded elements.
+If the expression evaluates to `true`, we create a new child scope and then use it with the **transclusion** function to clone a new copy of the transcluded elements.
 We insert these elements after the element that contained the directive.

 __Using the priority property in a directive：__